José Alfredo Torres Huitrón

-José Alfredo Torres Huitrón (born 12 December 1973) is a Mexican politician from the Institutional Revolutionary Party.
-He serves as a federal deputy to the LXIII Legislature of the Mexican Congress representing the 13th district of the State of Mexico.
+José Alfredo Torres Huitrón (born 12 December 1973) is a Mexican politician from the Institutional Revolutionary Party (PRI).
+He served as a federal deputy to the LXIII Legislature of the Mexican Congress representing the 13th district of the State of Mexico.

 Life

 Torres Huitrón's political career began in the late 1980s when he served as an office chief in the Water and Sewer Department of the municipality of Ecatepec de Morelos.
 Six years later, he would serve as an advisor to the head of the DIF in that municipality.
 Around this time, he also obtained his undergraduate degree in business administration from the Anáhuac Valley University Center, El Oro Campus, and in 1990, he became involved as a community manager with the political organization Coordinadora Río de Luz, A.C.

 In the late 1990s and early 2000s, he served once more in municipal positions, as an advisor to the department of public security and municipal transit in another city in the State of Mexico, Coacalco, and from 2000 to 2003 on the town council of Ecatepec; he followed that term up with a three-year stint as advisor to the municipal president.
 The mid-2000s were also marked with a flurry of PRI activity; he served as a district-level coordinator for proportional representation seats, an activist in the Confederación Nacional de Organizaciones Populares, a representative of the CNOP before the PRI's state Internal Processes Commission, as a state- and national-level councilor, and as a state-level secretary of the Urban Neighborhoods Movement of the PRI.